Q&A with “To Tuscany with Love” & “It Happened in Tuscany”

-The events and characters in “To Tuscany with Love” are products of my imagination and the places and people that are real are used fictitiously.
+The events and characters in my novels are products of my imagination, and the places and people that are real are used fictitiously.
 I will, however, quote Garrison Keillor on this subject, “Bad things don’t happen to authors; it’s all material.”
 When a person travels, things happen that are not humorous at the time but later, in the recounting, are often hilarious.
 The novel is not autobiographical, but have I drawn from my experiences?
 Absolutely!

-The characters have strong, unique personalities and I found they liked to grab the reins from their friends and tell their own story.
+The characters have strong, unique personalities, and I found they liked to grab the reins from their friends and tell their own stories.
 To me, they are so different from each other that alternating voices was not a problem.
 Keeping track of the passage of time and age of the characters during each period seemed a more tedious, although essential, task.
 I enjoyed being able to view events from their different perspectives and plot how their friendship was the foundation for their growth as individual characters.

 For all my characters, their personalities are integrally related to their backgrounds and their families.
-Once I started fleshing out the characters’ names, careers, and what their homes were like growing up, their individual personalities flowed.
+Once I started fleshing out the characters’ names, careers, and what their homes were like growing up, their personalities flowed.
 I purposely plucked them from different regions in the country, with a variety of family dynamics.

-I started with an Italian-American, Bella Rossini, which seemed a natural for a story set in Italy, and then my mind flew to two possible suitors with radically different backgrounds – a California athlete, Phillip, and a Southerner with a preacher for a father, Stillman.
+I started with an Italian-American, Bella Rossini, which seemed a natural for a story set in Italy.
+Then my mind flew to two possible suitors with radically different backgrounds – a California athlete, Phillip, and a Southerner with a preacher for a father, Stillman.
 Rune, a man who grew up in Nebraska and escaped for a fast and loose life in Hollywood, presents an intriguing dichotomy and an element of humor.
 Having two sisters and a brother myself, I am interested in the dynamics and bonds between siblings, so including a set of twins fed that attraction.
-My husband is a physician and to show my respect for him, I wanted to include a physician character, although that is where the resemblance stops.
+My husband is a physician and, to show my respect for him, I wanted to include a physician character, although that is where the resemblance stops.
 Finally, I added Hope, a strong woman from Colorado who lives up to her name, as a tribute to my home state.

 Breast cancer affects one in eight women in the United States.
 In Colorado, where I live, it is one in seven.
 Among the women in my neighborhood book club, the ratio is an alarming one in five.
 I am a breast cancer survivor myself, having undergone a bi-lateral mastectomy with reconstruction in 2009.
 Early detection is the key to survival.
-If in any way by writing about people with this disease I can spur someone to do a self-breast exam or get an annual screening mammogram, I will have achieved my goal of helping others fight breast cancer.
+If in any way, by writing about people with this disease, I can spur someone to do a self-breast exam or get an annual screening mammogram, I will have achieved my goal of helping others fight breast cancer.

-“To Tuscany with Love” touches on many themes including lost love, friendship, regret and entering adulthood.
+“To Tuscany with Love” touches on many themes, including lost love, friendship, regret, and entering adulthood.
 Can you tell us more about the message behind your book?

 It’s never too late to take stock of one’s work, relationships, and life.
 What dreams of yours are unfulfilled, and why have they been pushed aside?
-Sometimes circumstances or economics are the unavoidable roadblock to achieving your dreams.
+Sometimes circumstances or economics are the unavoidable roadblocks to achieving your dreams.

 When things are outside of a person’s control, all one can do is to evaluate how best to deal with these obstacles, and then take action.
-That was my personal approach when I was diagnosed with breast cancer.
+That was my approach when I was diagnosed with breast cancer.
 The best thing about my cancer was that I realized how many people cared about me and wanted to help.
 I am not very good at asking for help and, unfortunately, many people are the same.
-Family and friends are a grossly underrated asset, which is why I centered “To Tuscany with Love” on a group of friends who help each other save, and forgive, themselves.
+Family and friends are a grossly underrated asset, which is why I centered “To Tuscany with Love” on a group of friends who help each other save and forgive themselves.

 Have you visited the Tuscan cities and hill towns you describe in the book?
 Do you have a favorite place?